 How do I apply for unemployment benefits?

-To apply for unemployment benefits, go to Uplink CSS, the online system for unemployment insurance claims or if you don't have internet access, go to your nearest full service WorkOne Career Center as soon as you become unemployed.
+To apply for unemployment benefits, go to Uplink CSS, the online system for unemployment insurance claims or if you don't have internet access, contact your nearest full service WorkOne Career Center as soon as you become unemployed.
 You will be required to report your last employer's name, mailing address, phone number & dates of employment as well as your address, social security number & phone number.